Skip to content

 )

-Save reports and logs in a shared, agreed-upon location where those responsible for verification—such as developers, auditors, or compliance teams—can easily access them.
+Be sure to save reports and logs in a shared, agreed-upon location where those responsible for verification—such as developers, auditors, or compliance teams—can easily access them.